What is the Companion Card?

 Who is a companion?

-A companion can be a partner, family member, friend, volunteer or paid carer.
+A companion is a person that provides attendant care, this can be a partner, family member, friend, volunteer or paid carer.

 Where can I use the Companion Card?